Christmas: 17th and 18th centuries

-The Restoration of King Charles II in 1660 ended the ban, and Christmas was again freely celebrated in England.
-Many Calvinist clergymen disapproved of Christmas celebration.
+Christmas was restored as a legal holiday in England with the Restoration of King Charles II in 1660 when Puritan legislation was declared void, with Christmas again freely celebrated in England.
+Many Calvinist clergymen disapproved of Christmas celebrations.
 As such, in Scotland, the Presbyterian Church of Scotland discouraged the observance of Christmas, and though James VI commanded its celebration in 1618, attendance at church was scant.
 The Parliament of Scotland officially abolished the observance of Christmas in 1640, claiming that the church had been "purged of all superstitious observation of days".
 Whereas in England, Wales and Ireland Christmas Day is a common law holiday, having been a customary holiday since time immemorial, it was not until 1871 that it was designated a bank holiday in Scotland.

-Following the Restoration of Charles II, Poor Robin's Almanack contained the lines: "Now thanks to God for Charles return, / Whose absence made old Christmas mourn. / For then we scarcely did it know, / Whether it Christmas were or no." The diary of James Woodforde, from the latter half of the 18th century, details the observance of Christmas and celebrations associated with the season over a number of years.
+The diary of James Woodforde, from the latter half of the 18th century, details the observance of Christmas and celebrations associated with the season over a number of years.

 As in England, Puritans in Colonial America staunchly opposed the observation of Christmas.
 The Pilgrims of New England pointedly spent their first December 25 in the New World working normally.
 Puritans such as Cotton Mather condemned Christmas both because scripture did not mention its observance and because Christmas celebrations of the day often involved boisterous behavior.
 Many non-Puritans in New England deplored the loss of the holidays enjoyed by the laboring classes in England.
 Christmas observance was outlawed in Boston in 1659.
 The ban on Christmas observance was revoked in 1681 by English governor Edmund Andros, but it was not until the mid-19th century that celebrating Christmas became fashionable in the Boston region.

 At the same time, Christian residents of Virginia and New York observed the holiday freely.
 Pennsylvania Dutch settlers, predominantly Moravian settlers of Bethlehem, Nazareth, and Lititz in Pennsylvania and the Wachovia settlements in North Carolina, were enthusiastic celebrators of Christmas.
 The Moravians in Bethlehem had the first Christmas trees in America as well as the first Nativity Scenes.
 Christmas fell out of favor in the United States after the American Revolution, when it was considered an English custom.

-George Washington attacked Hessian (German) mercenaries on the day after Christmas during the Battle of Trenton on December 26, 1776, Christmas being much more popular in Germany than in America at this time.

 With the atheistic Cult of Reason in power during the era of Revolutionary France, Christian Christmas religious services were banned and the three kings cake was renamed the "equality cake" under anticlerical government policies.